 We believe that, through education, people living with diabetes can achieve therapeutic goals and, in the long run, prevent long-term diabetes complications.

-A primary goal of Ohio State’s Diabetes Research Center is to provide state-of-the-art education for patients, staff, healthcare providers and professionals.
+A primary goal of Ohio State’s Diabetes Reserach Center is to provide state-of-the-art education for patients, staff, healthcare providers and professionals.
 Through annual communitywide diabetes education events, church-based education programs, global conferences, and partnerships with local diabetes agencies, we are successfully sharing information on the prevention and treatment of diabetes and fostering the development of new technologies to better treat diabetes.